nmwsharp/polyscope-docs/py/source/structures/structure_management.md

 ??? func "`#!python Structure.set_transparency(alpha)`"

-    Set the transparancy for the structure.
+    Set the transparency for the structure.
 Takes a float.

     Can also be set when registering, like `register_point_cloud(..., transparency=0.5)`.